ibm-cloud-docs/netezza/security/security_compliance.md

 # Security and compliance
 {: #security_compliance}

-{{site.data.keyword.netezza_full}} (NPSaaS) ensures that your data is secured and protected by adhering to the following security and compliance standards.
+{{site.data.keyword.netezza_full}} ensures that your data is secured and protected by adhering to the following security and compliance standards.

 ## Secure access control
 {: #access_control}

 **Authentication**

-Both [public](/docs/netezza?topic=netezza-connecting-overview#public_endpoint) and [private](/docs/netezza?topic=netezza-connecting-overview#private_endpoint) NPSaaS endpoints are accessed through an HTTPS API.
-Where the API endpoint requires it, the user is authenticated for every HTTPS request that NPSaaS receives.
+Both [public](/docs/netezza?topic=netezza-connecting-overview#public_endpoint) and [private](/docs/netezza?topic=netezza-connecting-overview#private_endpoint) {{site.data.keyword.netezza_short}} endpoints are accessed through an HTTPS API.
+Where the API endpoint requires it, the user is authenticated for every HTTPS request that {{site.data.keyword.netezza_short}} receives.

 **Encryption**